-Home to the black stuff since 1759, Guinness is Dublin’s trade mark.
-Located in the heart of the St James gate brewery you will find the Guinness Storehouse – Certainly worth a visit.
-Discover what goes into making Guinness – the ingredients, the process and the effort.
-Of course, no visit is complete without enjoying a pint of the black stuff afterwards.
+Ireland's favourite stout since 1759, Guinness is Dublin’s trade mark.
+Located in the heart of the St James gate brewery you will find the Guinness Storehouse, the home of the famous 'black stuff'.
+Stop-by for a tour and to learn of the process involved in crafting Guinness, its ingredients and its origins.
+Of course, no visit is complete without enjoying a pint or two afterwards.

 Sailing Around Iconic Ireland • S2110Save to favourites